cosmicshear/busypal/README.md

 pip install git+https://github.com/enourbakhsh/busypal

 # Common Issues
 This package takes advantage of f-strings which were introduced with Python 3.6.
-In older python versions, an f-string will result in a syntax error.
+In order python versions, an f-string will result in a syntax error.